The Discovery Call Prep Work That Most Consultants Skip (And Prospects Can Always Tell)

 This is the problem we built Discovery Agenda Generation to solve inside Audity.

-When a new engagement starts, Audity already has context from two sources: the intake data your prospect submitted through AI-prefilled intake forms and web intelligence gathered from their company's online presence (website structure, recent news, competitive landscape, technology signals).
+When a new engagement starts, Audity already has context from two sources: the intake data your prospect submitted through AI-prefilled intake forms and automated web intelligence gathered from the company's online presence (website structure, recent news, competitive landscape, technology signals).

 The agenda pulls from what Audity's web scraping already captured about the prospect's company.
 If their website mentions a recent acquisition, the agenda includes questions about integration challenges.
 If their competitors are investing in AI, it surfaces that context so you can ask how they're thinking about competitive positioning.